-This is the story of creation and creativity, reminiscent of Sky Woman and the creation of the world on the back of a turtle, slow determined patience.
+This whistle is the story of creation and creativity, reminiscent of Sky Woman and the creation of the world on the back of a turtle, slow, determined patience.
 It is the story of a woman, a mother, desperately holding onto the creative, while grounded in the domestic.
-As it rests in my hand it becomes the story of pneuma: the life-giving breath, the soul of the story, the whistle that begins the song cycle of Silvia.
+As it rests in my hand, it becomes the story of pneuma: the life-giving breath, the soul of the story, the whistle that begins the song cycle of Silvia.

 The postcards announce openings and exhibitions.
 There is a “whistle talk” and a slide show.
 Written on the back are short notes: the life of a dog named Buddha, Christmas greetings with a festive hat drawn on the turtle, the exchange of myrtle.
-With endearment, they are signed “Dd”.
+With endearment, each is signed, “Dd.”

 The postcards had sat on Silvia’s table or desk, each in their turn for a time.
 They are dog-eared, with a splat of tea here and there.
 The dents and dings of daily life mar their surface.
 But at the end of the day, Silvia placed them in her tin, with fondness, with memories.
 It was left to me to find this woman, this artist.
 A woman I knew had a song.
 I would need to find Dd.

-Silvia and Delia were neighbors in Montpelier, before Silvia moved to my little village.
+Silvia and Delia were neighbors in Montpelier before Silvia moved to my little village.
 They formed a long friendship, initiated with an Easter basket, secretly left on Silvia’s porch.
 Their houses nestled around the crossroads of Sparrow Farm Road and Gould Hill Road, surrounded by forest and farmland.
 The neighbors there, like those in many rural locations, formed tight-knit bonds through daily interaction, neighborly help, and the celebrations of life.
-There were parties and birthdays and huge bouquets of flowers.
+There were parties and birthdays and huge bouquets of flowers picked from their gardens.
 Books were read and exchanged.
 Dogs barked while running circles around cows and chickens and the ubiquitous rats.
-There was child rearing advice, and excursions, pastries and an old world pantry.
+There was child-rearing advice, and excursions, pastries, and an old world pantry.
 There was Silvia’s closed-up house, surrounded by blooming gardens.
 Plants and seeds were exchanged.
-There were broken down cars and bees and bear costumes.
-There was generosity and love and misunderstandings.
+There were broken-down cars and bees and bear costumes.
+There were generosity and love and misunderstandings.
 There were also stories, told by Silvia, of family and Estonia, and the writing she published about her childhood – a notebook, somewhere, still not found.